Welcome to Rockwood!

 Highly Qualified Staff

-• Three Rockwood educators received a 2023 Emerson Excellence in Teaching Award, and Rockwood Teacher of the Year, David Choate, was one of seven finalists for Missouri State Teacher of the Year.
+• Two Rockwood educators received a 2024 Emerson Excellence in Teaching Award, and Rockwood Teacher of the Year, Molly Clince, was one of 10 educators for the Missouri Regional Teacher of the Year for the St. Louis region.

-• Thirteen Rockwood nurses have received National Board Certification of School Nurses (NBCSN).
+• Twenty-six Rockwood nurses have received National Board Certification of School Nurses (NBCSN).

 • Rockwood provides ongoing professional development for all of its employees.
 We have a comprehensive program for the development of teachers and staff at all levels.